Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 The Card's Root: Dealing With Sadness

-This is an upsetting card to receive, and the card reader should be sensitive to the person who inquired for the reading.
+This is an upsetting card to receive, and the card reader should be sensitive to the person who inquired about the reading.
 The card indicates that the person has gone through something major.
 They've lost something close to their heart, possibly through a breakup or death.
 They could also be sad because their child grew up and is now going to college.

 Whatever we hold dear in our hearts, it will be terrible to see it fail or break.
 No one wants their dreams to go unfulfilled.
 No one wants to be separated from those dear things they hold in the highest regard.